Architecture of Bengal: Bengal Sultanate

 The Bengal Sultanate (1352–1576) normally used brick as the primary construction material, as pre-Islamic buildings had done.
 Stone had to be imported to most of Bengal, whereas clay for bricks is plentiful.
 But stone was used for columns and prominent details, often re-used from Hindu or Buddhist temples.
 The early 15th century Eklakhi Mausoleum at Pandua, Malda or Adina, is often taken to be the earliest surviving square single-domed Islamic building in Bengal, the standard form of smaller mosques and mausoleums.
 But there is a small mosque at Molla Simla, Hooghly district, that is probably from 1375, earlier than the mausoleum.
 The Eklakhi Mausoleum is large and has several features that were to become common in the Bengal style, including a slightly curved cornice, large round decorative buttresses and decoration in carved terracotta brick.

 These features are also seen in the Choto Sona Mosque (around 1500), which is in stone, unusually for Bengal, but shares the style and mixes domes and a curving "paddy" roof based on village house roofs made of vegetable thatch.
-Such roofs feature even more strongly in later Bengal Hindu temple architecture, with types such as the do-chala, jor-bangla, and char-chala.
+Such roofs feature even more strongly in later Bengal Hindu temple architecture, with types such as the do-chala, Jor-bangla Style, and char-chala.
 For larger mosques, Bengali architects multiplied the numbers of domes, with a nine-domed formula (three rows of three) being one option, surviving in four examples, all 15th or 16th century and now in Bangladesh, although there were others with larger numbers of domes.